DJSethDuncan/sethduncan.com/README.md

 # SethDuncan.com

 I keep all my old sites here.
+Each site is in its own subfolder.

+The root folder is just for auto-deployment of this repo.

 ## Deployment